 Voluum + TikTok setup:

 - Create a new campaign through TikTok Ads and select conversions as the advertising objective (for this guide’s sake).
-Moving on to the Ad Group, add that strategically copied from Voluum URL to the “Ad Details” sections and set off to create new conversion.
+Moving on to the Ad Group, add your Campaign URL under the “Ad Details” sections.

 Pretty easy, isn’t it?